tinko26/ao.net/README.md

 # Usage

 Quite easy.
 Copy whatever you find useful into your project.
-The source codes are published under an MIT license.